Benefits Comparison

 • Temporary: 2 years, renewable

-• If you don't convert: Can renew temporary residency
+• Don't convert: Renew temporary residency instead

 The 90-Day Window is Strict